Skip to main content

 Terragrunt simplifies managing multiple OpenTofu/Terraform modules by orchestrating shared configurations and keeping your infrastructure code consistent across environments.

-In Harness IaCM, Terragrunt extends rather than replaces OpenTofu or Terraform—it still runs their plan and apply commands under the hood.
+In Harness IaCM, Terragrunt extends rather than replaces OpenTofu or Terraform.
+It still runs their plan and apply commands under the hood.
 When creating a Terragrunt workspace, select your preferred binary (OpenTofu or Terraform) and version to execute infrastructure changes.

 Terragrunt in Harness Infrastructure as Code Management (IaCM) lets you run Terragrunt-driven workflows from a workspace backed by your Git repository and cloud connectors, with the same pipeline patterns (init, plan, apply) you use for standalone OpenTofu or Terraform.

-Use this guide when you want a repeatable path from connectors and workspace creation through a provision pipeline—including optional per-run Folder Path Override on each Terragrunt pipeline step (init, plan, and apply) for monorepos and multi-environment layouts.
+Use this guide when you want a repeatable path from connectors and workspace creation through a provision pipeline, including optional per-run Folder Path Override on each Terragrunt pipeline step (init, plan, and apply) for monorepos and multi-environment layouts.

 What will you learn?